matyasselmeci/hpc-annex/work-order.md

 - [ ] Share `.sif` files between different machines in the same annex (request).

+  In the glorious future, HTCondor will manage this automatically, most likely by means of an AP-managed per-claim sandbox.

+  For the present, observe the following.
-  Given the first point, below, we can relatively easily determine the full path to each and every `.sif` file that will be used by the jobs in the queue when the annex is created.
+  - Given a set of jobs, we can relatively easily determine the full path to each and every `.sif` file that will be used by the jobs.
-  We can than transfer (using scp over the shared connection) those `.sif` files to a directory that will be cleaned up (because the pilot already does) on the shared filesystem.
+  - We can easily determine the set of jobs by marking the ones submitted with the `--annex-name` flag appropriately.
+  - We can transfer files at annex creation time.
+  Thus, at annex creation time, we can transfer all the `.sif` files used by jobs marked for that annex at that time.

+  This, however, is not sufficient; HTCondor will still transfer the `.sif` file for each job.
+So when we create the annex, we modify the job(s) marked for that annex to (a) specify the absolute path to the pre-staged `.sif` file and (b) set `transfer_container` to `no`.
+This will prevent the jobs from running on other resources, but for now, that's OK (and see the first task, below).

-  For software engineering purposes, the code to make this happen should be sufficiently well-isolated that it could easily be called as part of a future command that adds an existing set of jobs to an existing annex (rather than submits them only there).
+  For software engineering purposes, the code to make this happen should be sufficiently well-isolated that it could easily be called as part of a future command that adds an existing set of jobs to an existing annex.
+(This will require the user log-in again.)

-  For now, let's not worry about letting jobs created by the step below run anywhere else; it seems like sharing `.sif` files is largely a special case of pre-staged data, or of granting the AP its own sandbox, and we should figure that out before trying to do anything very clever.
-In that case, we can rewrite the jobs to request that the `.sif` file never be transferred (see the container universe documentation) and set up a stard transform in the pilot to prepend the full path to the shared `.sif` directory.

-  - [ ] (GregT?)
-It may not be hard to instead change HTCondor to evaluate `transfer_container` in the shadow in the context of the machine ad, which would allow us to not transfer the .sif file if we're running on an annex of the right name (or that advertises having a pre-staged .sif file).
-This would let a startd transform on the EP fix up the .sif file's location.
+  If we need to allow jobs to run off the annex before the AP's sandbox becomes available, we may be able to change HTCondor to evaluate `transfer_container` in the shadow in the context of the machine ad, which would allow us to not transfer the .sif file if we're running on an annex of the right name (or that advertises having a pre-staged `.sif` file).
+This would let a startd transform on the EP fix up the `.sif` file's location.

 UX/UI Work
 ----------